Rakile/deforumation/README.md

 ![img](github_images/controlnet.png)

-Deforumation can control Deforum's ControlNet values
+Deforumation can control Deforum's 1:st ControlNet (CN Model1) values.
+They are only active if the ControlNet in Deforum is Enabled.

 </details>